Out of every household pest, termites are insects that can cause the most damage to your home.

 These flying pests exit the inner areas of their nests to mate and create new colonies.
 As termites mate and attempt to establish new colonies, they shed their wings.
 You could find their discarded wings around exit holes or your windowsills.

-Sightings of termite swarmers aren’t accurate early warning signs of termites.
-According to Mississippi State University, a queen only begins birthing swarmer termites once the colony has grown considerably large.
+According to Mississippi State University, a queen only births swarmer termites once the colony has grown considerably large.
 An infestation could fester inside your walls before these reproductive insects ever leave their hiding place.

 When you spot termite swarmers, call a pest control agency like proof. pest control to give you a hand.
 Termites aren’t easy to handle on your own, and you could have an intensive infestation if these swarming pests are the first visible sign of termites.